Small goods vehicle CPC consultation

 Fair play, i guess lorries are a different ball game, anyone can get a van, i've seen builders doing courier work when their own work is quiet, shocking to see a van pull up that's got builders filth in the back, what message does that send out?
 I doubt there's any H&R insurance in place

 Enjoy this discussion?
-Check out these related topics: goods in transit insurance, Small van, Goods in transit insurance, Big van or small van, NEW SCAM For buying vehicle on auto trader, Damaged Goods, ADR ( Dangerous Goods), Insurance goods in transit cover, vehicle rental, lady wanting Goods to southend on sea,.
+Check out these related topics: goods in transit insurance, Small van, Goods in transit insurance, Big van or small van, NEW SCAM For buying vehicle on auto trader, Damaged Goods, Insurance goods in transit cover, vehicle rental, ADR ( Dangerous Goods), lady wanting Goods to southend on sea,.

 Reply To Topic